alex040428/Final_Project_Geol0069/README.md

 ### Value of Gradient Boosting

-Gradient Boosting provides a supervised, label-driven classification.
+Gradient Boosting provides a label-driven classification.
 Its advantage is that it produces named classes directly and can learn non-linear relationships between Sentinel-2 features and reference labels.

 However, the model depends strongly on the quality of WorldCover-derived labels.
 If the reference labels are noisy, too general, or misaligned with the Sentinel-2 composite, the model can learn uncertain class boundaries.
 The confusion matrix shows this problem clearly.